 As a store owner, there are tons of scenarios where you might need to send emails to WooCommerce multiple email recipients.
 Let’s step through a few main ones:

-- WooCommerce CC.
+- WooCommerce CC field.
 You might need to CC someone from your finance department into a WooCommerce order confirmation email so that they have the information they need for accounting purposes in one place.

-- WooCommerce BCC.
-Blind carbon copy your fulfilment center or dropshipper into new order emails so that they can fulfil the order automatically.
+- WooCommerce BCC field.
+Blind carbon copy (BCC) your fulfilment center or dropshipper into new order emails so that they can fulfil the order automatically.

 - Customer order confirmations.
 Lots of stores want to send customer order confirmation details to the person who placed the order and someone in their billing department.
 This makes it easy for businesses and B2B buyers to streamline payments.